castiellian/LenovoIdeapad330s-14ikb-Hackintosh/README.md

 - Thanks to [Sniki](https://www.tonymacx86.com/members/1501160/) for his V330 guide.

 ## Changelog:
+### 14/02/2020: Supplemental Update 2
+- Removed issues that just fix them selfes
+- Virtualization can be enabled (otherwise you cant run vms on it)
+- Added Screen issue

 ### 09/10/2019: Supplemental Update 2
 - Added important Info about Mojave Supplemental Update 2